-To swerve and deflect: While U.S. tackles police brutality, Hong Kong is in denial
+Analysis | While U.S. tackles police brutality, Hong Kong is in denial

 There’s no such official reassessment in Hong Kong, where fury at police actions last year toward mostly peaceful pro-democracy protesters was made worse by the authorities’ refusal to acknowledge transgressions by police.
 As protesters became angrier and the clashes more violent, Hong Kong’s government gave full backing for riot officers to carry on, cheered on by state media that labeled the dissenters terrorists.
-The police unleashed 16,000 rounds of tear gas, 9,000 arrests, plus pepper balls, chemical-laced liquid from water cannons and other injury-inflicting tactics unprecedented in the financial center’s modern history.
+In addition to arresting 9,000 people, the police unleashed 16,000 rounds of tear gas plus pepper balls, chemical-laced liquid from water cannons and other injury-inflicting tactics unprecedented in the financial center’s modern history.

 An official report last month exonerated the police.